KingTechnician/MyJournal/README.md

  * Baseline inital menu, file openers, and savers have been made.
 Some CSS was done to create a more approachable UI, but some improvements can be made.

  * AES-256 encryption is applied to all .mjor files, but for the purposes of ensuring everything worked, some secure variables are unsecure (i.e. not private).

+# Version 0.0.2 - Minor Security Patch and Retouching

+ * AES class now has the salt and secretKey variables set as private.

+ * New file JournalStage.java holds a method that returns the window for opening and saving files.

 # Next Steps